vuejs/blog/posts/vue-2-7-naruto.md

 ## Implications of the 2.7 Release

 As stated before, 2.7 is the final minor release of Vue 2.x.
 After this release, Vue 2 has entered LTS (long-term support) which lasts for 18 months from now, and will no longer receive new features.
+This means **Vue 2 will reach End of Life on December 31st, 2023**.

-This means **Vue 2 will reach End of Life by the end of 2023**.
 We believe this should provide plenty of time for most of the ecosystem to migrate over to Vue 3.
-However, we also understand that there could be teams or projects that cannot upgrade by this timeline while still need to fullfil security and compliance requirements.
-We are planning to provide extended support for Vue 2 for teams with such needs - if your team expects to be using Vue 2 beyond end of 2023, make sure to plan head and register your interest [here](https://airtable.com/shrj37Zf4ZIfrxFzh).
+However, we also understand that there could be teams or projects that cannot upgrade by this timeline while still needing to fulfill security and compliance requirements.
+We are partnering with industry experts to provide extended support for Vue 2 for teams with such needs - if your team expects to be using Vue 2 beyond the end of 2023, make sure to plan ahead and learn more about [Vue 2 Extended LTS](https://v2.vuejs.org/lts/).

 ## Extra Details